GameMakerDiscord/blur-shaders/README.md

     }

 Quality can be changed to any value that suits your purpose.
 For smaller textures, use smaller numbers and for larger textures, use larger numbers.

+&nbsp;

+<h1 align="center">Part Two</h1>

+&nbsp;

+<h3 align="center">Uniforms</h3>

+Uniforms are for getting values from outside of the shader,  into the shader.
+Uniforms have many uses.
+One use is to take the coordinates of the mouse for example.
+Uniforms can be vectors, floats, float arrays, integers and integer arrays.
+Setting up uniforms is simple you just put "uniform" before your variables.
+Like this:

+    uniform vec2 pos;

+We will add that code to our blur shader from the last tutorial.
+Put the code under the varying vectors.
+We will use these coordinates to tell where to center the radial blur.
+We can use this code for the position:

+    varying vec2 v_vTexcoord;
+    varying vec4 v_vColour;
+    uniform vec2 pos;//x,y
+    const int Quality = 16;

+    void main()
+    {
+        vec4 Color;
+        float v;
+        for( float i=0.0;i<1.0;i+=1.0/float(Quality) )
+        {
+            v = 0.9+i*0.1;//convert "i" to the 0.9 to 1 range
+            Color += texture2D( gm_BaseTexture, v_vTexcoord*v+(pos)*(1.0-v));
+        }
+        Color /= float(Quality);
+        gl_FragColor =  Color *  v_vColour;
+    }

+This code is just like the last one except with the position uniform is instead of 0.5.
+Now in order to run this code, we must add the uniforms in GameMaker.
+Uniforms in Gamemaker
+To set these variables in GameMaker, you must get the uniform id.
+In the Create event of the control object, put this code:

+    upos = shader_get_uniform(shader,"pos");

+That code sets variable "upos" to the id for the uniform "pos" from "shader" (which is the name of our shader).
+Then, under "shader_set(shader)" add "shader_set_uniform_f(shader,upos)".
+"shader_set_uniform_f()" is for floats or vectors.
+There are types for float arrays, integers, integer arrays, matrices, and matrix arrays, but for now we'll stick with floats.
+The whole code should look similar to this:

+    shader_set(shader)
+    shader_set_uniform_f(upos,mouse_x/room_width,mouse_y/room_height)
+    draw_self()//any draw code should work
+    shader_reset()

+What that code does, is it applies the shader, sets the uniform pos in the shader to the mouse coordinates (the coordinates are shrunk to a 0 to 1 range), then draws the sprite with the shader applied.
+When we run the game we get this result:
+Picture
+This is the result when the mouse is at the bottom center.
+Moving the mouse works perfectly. motion blur
+Next we'll make a motion blur.
+We will use a loop to get 16 pixels in line and average then to get the blur.
+Doing this in code is rather simple with the knowledge you have gained so far.
+Here is my code:

+    varying vec2 v_vTexcoord;
+    varying vec4 v_vColour;
+    uniform vec2 pos;//x,y
+    const int Quality = 16;

+    void main()
+    {
+        vec4 Color;
+        for( float i=0.0;i<1.0;i+=1.0/float(Quality) )
+        {
+            Color += texture2D( gm_BaseTexture, v_vTexcoord+(0.5-pos)*i);
+        }
+        Color /= float(Quality);
+        gl_FragColor =  Color *  v_vColour;
+    }

+Now what this does is it loops through a number times equal to quality setting "i" from 0 to 1 then it gets the position in a line based off of "pos".
+Here is a screenshot of the result:
+Picture
+And there you have a working motion blur shader!
+It takes in position between 0 and 1.
+And finally lets make the most used blur shader.
+Lets make a gaussian blur shader.
+GAUSSIAN blur
+This is done just like the motion blur shader, but in all directions.
+Since you can put a for statement inside another for statement we will be one loop to loop through all the directions and the other will loop through magnitudes.
+That means we'll need another Quality constant.
+We will call that one Directions.
+We'll also add a constant float called "Pi" and set it to "6.28318530718" (pi times 2) and change "pos" to "size" and make it a 3D vector (vec3).
+We'll use "size" for the width, height and radius where width and height are the textures height and width.
+Now add another loop with a float called "d" and it's range will be from 0.0 to "Pi".
+Here's how the code should look:

+    varying vec2 v_vTexcoord;
+    varying vec4 v_vColour;
+    uniform vec3 size;//width,height,radius

+    const int Quality = 8;
+    const int Directions = 16;
+    const float Pi = 6.28318530718;//pi * 2

+    void main()
+    {
+        vec2 radius = size.z/size.xy;
+        vec4 Color = texture2D( gm_BaseTexture, v_vTexcoord);
+        for( float d=0.0;d<Pi;d+=Pi/float(Directions) )
+        {
+            for( float i=1.0/float(Quality);i<=1.0;i+=1.0/float(Quality) )
+            {
+                Color += texture2D( gm_BaseTexture, v_vTexcoord+vec2(cos(d),sin(d))*radius*i);
+            }
+        }
+        Color /= float(Quality)*float(Directions)+1.0;
+        gl_FragColor =  Color *  v_vColour;
+    }

+This code sets radius to 0 to 1 sizes to match with the coordinates. next it loops through the directions in radians with "d" (0 to "Pi") then loops through the magnitude with "i" (0 to 1).
+Each loop it gets the color of the texture at that pixel and finally it averages the total after the loops.
+Next change the "upos" to "usize" and "pos" to "size".
+Then when setting the uniform set it to 512, 512, and 16 (width, height and radius in pixels).
+The final result should look like this:

+Give yourself a pat on the back for completing three useful shaders!